marco-giacobbe/rce-to-system-compromise/README.md

 - **Privilege Escalation** through kernel-level exploitation
 - **Installation of a persistent backdoor** for post-exploitation access

-All components run within a Dockerized lab environmen.

 ## Requirements

 - **Linux Kernel 5.8.x**